 - GeoTIFF saves the underlying travel time surface, a raster of travel times (in minutes) from the selected origin to the rest of the region.
 This raster has five bands corresponding to time percentiles of 5, 25, 50, 75, and 95.
 For geoprocessing, we often suggest using band 3 (the median travel time) of this raw output.
 Cells beyond the 120 minute cutoff are assigned a value of zero.

 - CSV saves a comma-separated table listing the total number of opportunities accessible at all combinations of time and percentile.
-It has one column for each minute between 1 to 120 and a row for each percentile (5,25,50,75,95).
+It has one column for each minute between 1 to 120 and a row for each default percentile value (5, 25, 50, 75, 95).